 Heirloom tomatoes with white gazpacho dressing

 This is the beginning of fresh and light salads for this season on this blog.
 We already have quite a few on this blog from the last season.
 Tapas is considered to be the pinnacle of cooking.
-A single bite, that must be perfect to look at, balanced beautifully with spices and herbs and perfect in every way.
-Although tapas cuisine is most famous in Spain, this style is also seen in Japan, Peru, Scandinavian countries and Central and South America.
-In addition, tapas does include small plates, like patatas bravas, toasts and salads, just enough for a bite for each of us at the table.
-This salad screams farm fresh ingredients.
+A single bite must be perfect to look at, balanced beautifully with spices and herbs, and perfect in every way.
+Although tapas cuisine is most famous in Spain, this style is also seen in Japan, Peru, Scandinavian countries, and Central and South America.
+In addition, tapas include small plates, like patatas bravas, toasts, and salads, just enough for a bite for each of us at the table.
+This salad screams farm-fresh ingredients.
 My parents recently visited a farm that belongs to a dear on the outskirts of Hyderabad and came back with handfuls of beautiful vegetables, eggplant, drumsticks, kaffir limes, and these absolutely gorgeous tomatoes.
-I was not going to let these be turned into a curry, they were just so good.
-These tomatoes are highlighted in this salad, balanced beautifully with the tartness of vinegar and drizzled with the creamy Ajo blanco.
-The fresh herbs (from our garden) and tomatoes and highlight beautiful and delicious farm produce.
-The magic in this salad are the quick pickled scallions, yes do not take that shortcut and use plain scallions.
-Boqueria started as a New York tapas bar, a few of them now in major cities around the US, that specializes in Spanish cuisine.
-They work at getting the best ingredients to the table in order to make absolutely fabulous dishes at each of their restaurant.
-I am always partial to Spanish cuisine, so I had to get this gorgeous cookbook and so far I have loved every recipe I have tried from it.
-I highly recommend this cookbook for those folks, or cooks who would like to up their tapas game at home and wow your guests.
+I would not let these be turned into a curry; they were just so good.
+This salad highlights these tomatoes, beautifully balanced with the tartness of vinegar and drizzled with the creamy Ajo Blanco.
+The fresh herbs (from our garden) and tomatoes highlight beautiful and delicious farm produce.
+The magic in this salad is the quick pickled scallions.
+Yes, do not take that shortcut and use plain scallions.
+Boqueria started as a New York tapa bar, and a few are now in major US cities, specialising in Spanish cuisine.
+They work at getting the best ingredients to the table to make absolutely fabulous dishes at each of their restaurants.
+I am always partial to Spanish cuisine, so I had to get this gorgeous cookbook, and so far, I have loved every recipe I have tried from it.
+I highly recommend this cookbook for those folks or cooks who want to up their tapa game at home and wow your guests.

 Ingredients: